ec-doris/laravel-cas/README.md

 - ✅ Customizable in your `routes/laravel-cas.php` file
 - ✅ Fully integrated with your application routing

+On the published route file, `/cas/callback` is registered with `cas.auth`.
+The controller itself is intentionally blank; the middleware performs the ticket validation and redirect.

 ## Frontend Integration

 Since routes are published to your routes directory, frontend tools will automatically detect them: